E-D-Richard/budget-tracker-webbapp/README.md

 ### potential features to add

 - add total remaining output data (of remaining total of all categories combined)
-- avoid losing form data in collapsed state (include gif)
+- avoid losing form data in collapsed state (include gif in documentation)
+- auto generate pie charts based on js and the CSS "conic-gradient" property.
 - hyperlink (byID) and auto scroll to individual budget (input-area) based on current category selected in New Transaction select element

-# Details and Specs
+## Details and Specs

 ### Concepts Applied